GoogleCloudPlatform/healthcare-federated-access-services/apis.md

 ### Service Info Endpoints

-The following are public endpoints for discovery and/or health check.
+The following are public endpoints for discovery and/or health check:

 *  "/identity": metadata about the service, like versions of various services.
 *  "/visas/jwks": signing keys for visas issued by the IC.
-Note that is is a different set of keys than what are used for signing IC tokens authored by OAuth2 endpoints.
+Note that this is a different set of keys than those used for signing IC tokens authored by OAuth2 endpoints.

 ### Admin Configuration Endpoints

 The following are used for managing IC's configuration.
-They require "admin" permission access token unless otherwise noted below.
+They require the "admin" permission access token unless otherwise noted below.

 *  "/identity/v1alpha/{realm}/clients:sync": syncs client information
    between the IC and Hydra where the IC's configuration is considered the source of truth.
-   *  Syncing generally happens as configurations change, but this endpoint allows an administrator or tool to invoke it explicitly.
+   *  Syncing happens as configurations change.
+This endpoint allows an administrator or tool to invoke it explicitly.
-   *  It does not require an admin access token, but does require the client (indentified by the `client_id`) has the `sync` scope set in the configuration.
+   *  It does not require an admin access token, but does require that the client (identified by the `client_id`) has the `sync` scope set in the configuration.
    *  Syncing is limited to once per minute.
 *  "/identity/v1alpha/{realm}/config" and sub-resources: managing configuration.